discordjs/guide/guide/popular-topics/faq.md

 ### What is the difference between a User and a GuildMember?

-A User represents a global Discord user and a GuildMember represents a Discord user on a specific server.
+A User represents a global Discord user, and a GuildMember represents a Discord user on a specific server.
 That means only GuildMembers can have permissions, roles, and nicknames, for example, because all of these things are server-bound information that could be different on each server that user is in.

 ### How do I find all online members of a guild?